Beginners to on board and trail car battery R/C often do not know where to start.

 No more lugging a trail car around.
 Switching becomes a breeze.Interfacing with sound systems is greatly simplified, as is wiring constant brightness lighting to remain on when stationary, and automatically change direction.

-NiCd and NiMh battery capacity is well over double what it was, even just 5 years ago, meaning long run times can be achieved without the need to keep changing battery packs.
-A very simple circuit is also available that allows the operator to plug in auxiliary batteries when running on the mainline and save the on board set for switching & light engine running.
+A very simple circuit is also available that allows the operator to plug in auxiliary batteries when running on the mainline and saving the on board battery pack for switching & light engine running.

 There is a third category that is quite popular.